NateMorgan/battleship/README.md

 Welcome Aboard Captain!
 Your naval armada is primed for battle.
 Are you ready to lead us to victory?

+## About the Game
+This is a two player game wehre players place 5 battleships on their 10 x 10 grids and then take turns guessing where the other player has placed their ships, one square at a time.
+Once you find where your opponent placed their ships, you win!

 ## How to Play
 ### Step 1: Grab a Friend!
 Click this link to play: [Insert Link Here]